This lesson introduces you to the various parts of the ArcGIS Velocity app and describes how they relate to each other.

 - Sorting the analytics by title, executable status, running status, and modified date.

-- Clicking the start or stop buttons to start or stop a big data analytic.
+- Clicking the start or stop icons to start or stop an analytic.
 A big data analytic runs until the analysis is complete; then it stops automatically.
 When a real-time analytic is started, it continues to run until you stop it.

 - Clicking the edit button to edit an analytic.